systemd/mkosi/mkosi/resources/mkosi.md

 `VolatilePackageDirectories=`, `--volatile-package-directory=`

-:   Like `PackageDirectories=`, but the packages in these directories
+:   Like `PackageDirectories=`, but any changes to the packages in these
-    are only made available in the local repository just before volatile packages are installed.
-Specifically, if `Incremental=` is enabled, the packages from these directories will not be cached.
+    directories will not invalidate the cached images if `Incremental=` is enabled.

     Additionally, build scripts can add more packages to the local repository by placing the built packages in `$PACKAGEDIR`.
 The